wp-plugins/wp-spamshield/readme.txt

 Includes drop-in spam-free contact form, with easy one-click installation.
 Easy to use - no configuration necessary, but you can configure it if you like.
 (See [Installation](https://wordpress.org/plugins/wp-spamshield/installation/) for info.)
 As of version 1.8.9.9 WP-SpamShield also includes automatic spam protection for Contact Form 7, Gravity Forms, Ninja Forms, and more.
 (You don't have to do anything...just add your Contact Form 7, Gravity Forms, Ninja Forms to your site, and they will automatically be protected.)
 It will now also automatically protect most forms on your WordPress site from automated spam, even if they are not listed here.

 = WordPress Registration Spam Blocking =
 The plugin also includes powerful protection from user registration spam.
 Once you install WP-SpamShield, you don't have to worry about bots or spammy users signing up any more.
-(Note: This protects the WordPress registration form, and registration forms for bbPress, BuddyPress, WooCommerce, s2Member, WP-Members, and more.
+(Note: This protects *almost all* registration forms, including the WordPress default registration form, and registration forms for bbPress, BuddyPress, WooCommerce, s2Member, WP-Members, and many more.
 See [this FAQ](http://www.redsandmarketing.com/plugins/wp-spamshield/#wpss_faqs_13) for more info.

 = Stops Email Harvesters =
-As of version 1.9.0.5, the plugin now has a feature to thwart email-harvesting bots and keep them from scraping your site for email addresses.
+The plugin has a feature to thwart email-harvesting bots and keep them from scraping your site for email addresses.
 It automatically obfuscates plain text email addresses and mailto links in your website content by encoding them into HTML entities (hexadecimal and decimal character codes that look like gibberish to harvesters, but render the email addresses perfectly in a browser).
 It protects email addresses on pages, posts, comments, excerpts, and text widgets.

 = Why Not Just Use a CAPTCHA? =
 The concept of using a CAPTCHA as an anti-spam solution in this day and age is flawed for several reasons: